The Spec Coding Editorial Team

-This page is the canonical author profile used by Spec Coding.
-Public links are listed in one place so readers can distinguish the editor profile from unrelated accounts with similar names.
+This page is the canonical profile for the team behind Spec Coding.
+Public links are listed in one place so readers can verify who maintains the site.

 - Public profiles: GitHub and X / Twitter.